ClinVar Miner

 Quest Diagnostics Nichols Institute San Juan Capistrano RCV000213702 SCV004220020 uncertain significance not provided 2022-04-20 criteria provided, single submitter clinical testing This variant has been identified in multiple individuals with Familial Mediterranean Fever (FMF) (PMID: 17566872 (2008), 23716950 (2012), 26005881 (2015), 29735907 (2018), 30476289 (2019), 32824452 (2020), 33738724 (2021), 34606655 (2021), 35098403 (2022)).
 However, individuals homozygous for this variant have been reported as being unaffected by FMF (PMID: 32401353 (2020)).
 Therefore, the A744S variant could be a variant with a mild effect on pyrin function or it could be a benign variant.
 Based on the available information, we are unable to determine the clinical significance of this variant.

-Center for Genomic Medicine, King Faisal Specialist Hospital and Research Center RCV000002657 SCV004806538 uncertain significance Familial Mediterranean fever 2024-03-26 criteria provided, single submitter clinical testing
+Genomic Medicine Center of Excellence, King Faisal Specialist Hospital and Research Centre RCV000002657 SCV004806538 uncertain significance Familial Mediterranean fever 2024-03-26 criteria provided, single submitter clinical testing

 Laboratory for Molecular Medicine, Mass General Brigham Personalized Medicine RCV000213702 SCV004847547 uncertain significance not provided 2023-08-10 criteria provided, single submitter clinical testing Disclaimer: This variant has not undergone full assessment.
 The following are preliminary notes: infevers VUS, variant aa present in at least 3 mammals (2 primates).
 I keep it as VUS simply because eof the numerous reports, however the conservation data as well as frequency in Arab population make it unlikely to be clinically significant.
 ACMG/AMP Criteria applied: BP4_strong.